Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger

 \subsection{Experiment 2: Representation of Pose}

-The poor results in Experiment 1 (Sec \ref{sec:initialtrainingexp}) lead us to search for alternative representations of cube pose in the calculation of the reward and policy observations; these are described in Sec \ref{sec:poserepr} \& \ref{sec:reward}.
-We compared our method of using keypoints to represent the object pose and using positions and quaternions along two axes.
-Firstly, using it as the policy input as compared to a position and quaternion representation, and secondly, using it to calculate the reward as compared to a reward based on the linear and angular rotational distances individually.
+\textbf{1.
+Comparison} The poor results in Experiment 1 (\secref{sec:initialtrainingexp}) lead us to search for alternative representations of object pose in the calculation of the reward and policy observations; these are described in \secref{sec:poserepr} and \secref{sec:reward}.
+We compared our method of using keypoints to represent the object pose and using positions and quaternions in two ways: firstly, using it as the policy input as compared to a position and quaternion representation, and secondly, using it to calculate the reward as compared to a reward based on the linear and angular rotational distances individually.

-For the observations, in order to provide a fair comparison between position/quaternion and keypoints as policy input, we ensured that we applied observation noise and delays in the same manner (by applying them in the position and quaternion space before transforming to keypoints, as noted in Sec. \ref{sec:dr}).
-Also note that both representations only rely on the spatial pose information of the cube to compute.
-We represent the pose of the cube with a 7-dim vector involving translation and quaternion ($\mathsf{t}$, $\mathsf{q}$).
-We provide the position and quaternion of the goal pose as input to the actor and critic, replacing the keypoints in Tables \ref{table:policyobs} \& \ref{table:valueobs}.
+\textbf{2.
+Experimental Setup} For the observations, in order to provide a fair comparison between position/quaternion and keypoints as policy input, observation noise and delays are applied in the same manner (by applying them in the position and quaternion space before transforming to keypoints, as noted in \secref{sec:environment}).
+Also note that both representations only rely on the spatial pose information and fixed size of the object to compute.
+The pose of the object is represented with a 7-dim vector involving translation and quaternion ($\mathsf{t}$, $\mathsf{q}$).
+The position and quaternion of the goal pose are provided as input to the actor and critic, replacing the keypoints in Tables \ref{table:policyobs} and \ref{table:valueobs}.